10 JANUARY – 10 FEBRUARY 2018

 Employing funny, sad or even personal subjects and characters, rather than a generic body of work based on digitally-influenced techniques, Dispirito’s imagery concentrates on the figurative.
 By sketching a great deal of commonplace and colourful scenes with seemingly simplistic lines, Dispirito provides emotional depth to his cartoonish characters through their broad range of expressions.
 The vibrant hues and cartoonish features in Dispirito’s paintings, sculptures, and animations, which draw on his personal battles with drug and alcohol addiction, thinly veil the sinister undertones that pervade his work.

 Dispirito earned his B.F.A. in 2013 from Middlesex University, London and his M.F.A. in 2017 from the Slade School of Art, London.
-He joined Annka Kultys in 2017 and will have his inaugural solo exhibition, at the gallery in London in summer 2018.
+He joined Annka Kultys in 2017 and will have his inaugural solo exhibition, at the gallery in London in autumn 2018.

 For all press inquiries, please contact Paola +44 (0) 20 3302 6070 email@example.com